Nevada wreckage yields memory cards, possibly from downed plane

 "This is very significant for the accident investigation," Mark Rosekind, a board member of the National Transportation Safety Board, told a news conference, adding that multiple memory cards and video camera fragments had been found at the crash site.

-Pilot Jimmy Leeward, a 74-year-old real estate developer well known in air racing circles, was at the controls of "The Galloping Ghost" plane when it slammed into a box seat area in front of the grandstand.
+Pilot Jimmy Leeward, a 74-year-old real estate developer well known in air racing circles, was at the controls of "The Galloping Ghost" fighter jet when it slammed into a box seat area in front of the grandstand.

 Leeward, who had worked as a stunt pilot in movies, died along with eight others, and more than 50 people were transported to area hospitals to be treated for injuries.